 Some cats prefer to have a better overview of their surroundings and, in turn, experience less stress.
 Well known brands such as PeeWee and Moderna offer a wide range of open cat litter boxes.

 Litter boxes with top entrance

-There are special designed litter boxes which have an opening on the top side of the litter box.
+There are special designed litter trays which have an opening on the top side of the box.
 This can be a good fit for cats who prefer to stand while they pee.
 This also prevents messy cats from spoiling their litter all over the place.
 Have a look at the Moderna Top Cat Cat Toilet for a high top cat litter box.

 - Make sure the litter box is large enough for your cat.